-- Enrolled exclusively in courses not creditable toward a formal award or the completion of a vocational program (i.e., non-degree/certificate-seeking students)
+- Enrolled exclusively in courses not creditable toward a recognized postsecondary credential or the completion of a vocational program (i.e., non-

+- degree/certificate-seeking students)

 - Exclusively taking CEUs

-- · Exclusively auditing classes
+- Exclusively auditing classes

 - Enrolled part-time

-- · Transfers into the institution
+- Transfers into the institution

 - Foreign students who are only taking coursework at a host institution (e.g., an American institution overseas), if these students are not enrolled at a U.S. institution.

+- Students in Experimental Pell Programs